fbertram/TuringTrader/README.md

 * automatic download/ update of data files
 * customizable optimizer engine
-* API for creating custom indicators
-* collection of standard indicators

 The following environment is required for building and running the simulator: